 Something about me and about counselling

-In addition to my counselling work, I work voluntarily with Eastbourne abandofbrothers.
-I help run and provide a meaningful rites of passage program to disenfranchised young men in our community.
+In addition to my counselling work, I work voluntarily with Eastbourne abandofbrothers as a mentor, leader, initiator and group facilitator.
+I help run and provide meaningful rites of passage programs to disenfranchised young men in our community.

 I will listen and help you make sense of things.
 I certainly won’t judge you, shame you or make you feel inadequate about the way you are or because of the thoughts and feelings you have.